mecmartini/drupal-pre-commit-hook/README.md

 * 1 - Move to your Drupal project git hook folder `cd /path/to/your/project/.git/hooks`
 * 2 - Download the pre-commit hook script `curl -O https://raw.githubusercontent.com/mecmartini/drupal-pre-commit-hook/master/pre-commit`
 * 3 - Make sure script is executable `chmod +x pre-commit`
-* 4 - Edit the script with your favorite editor and setup the bin tools on the `#Setup` section
+* 4 - Edit the script with your favorite editor and setup the bin tools on the `#Setup` section222222222222
 * 5 - Ready to commit!